-Elaine is a 30-year Maine resident with the last 10 years spent on Munjoy Hill.
+Elaine is a 30-year Maine resident with the last 12 years spent on Munjoy Hill.
 When finding her Munjoy Hill home, she realized she never wanted to leave, and found like-minded people to start planning for a future to support all who want to stay and age in place here.
-Elaine is a registered nurse, working in-home and community care for the past 20+ years.
+Elaine is a recently retired registered nurse, who worked in-home and community care for the past 20+ years prior to retiring.

 Secretary: Bruce W. Dalbeck.

 Bruce grew up in Maine and moved back here in 2000.
 He is currently employed as a caregiver by a local home care company and by LL Bean seasonally.
 In his previous career, he was a management consultant working on a variety of strategic initiatives, ranging from improving operations to helping start-ups get launched and grow.
 Bruce believes community-wide support can help provide a more dignified, graceful, and safer way to age at home.
 He wants to help Portland Area Villages become a key support for all of lus.
 He resides in Back Cove with his wife and two cats.
 Bruce loves being outdoors - sailing, kayaking, hiking, snowshoeing, gardening, or just exploring our beautiful State and region.